iamdtang/ember-cli-xml-transform/README.md

 });
 ```

-Now when you get the `body` property off the model, it will return and `XMLDocument`:
+If the server sent back a string of XML for the `body` property, Ember will transform it into an `XMLDocument` so you can use the standard DOM API:

 ```js
 model.get('body'); // XMLDocument
 ```

-When you save the model, `body` will be an XML string.
+Modify the `XMLDocument` as necessary.
+When the model is sent back to the server, it will be stringified.